-How Many Days Per Week Should I Run?
+How Many Days Per Week Should A Beginner Run?
+UPDATED 2021

 How many days a week should I run?
 This is a common question with beginner runners.
 Elite runners, on the other hand, are known for double day runs and more than 100-mile weeks.
 So this begs the question, for the new runner how many running sessions should they plan for each week?

 This is quite a personal and individual answer.
 Not all people are the same.
 Some beginners can increase their mileage quickly, while others have to slowly increase the running volume.